urreita9/artChicagoCatalogApp/README.md

+React Native Art Catalog App
+Overview:
-Hi!
-This is a challenge I made this past week (Dec 27 - Dec 31) for a React Native JR Job Position!
+This project was developed during the week of Dec 27 - Dec 31 as a React Native Junior Developer job application challenge.

-The app:

-Basically has three screens:
-- Home:
+App Features:

+Home Screen:

-   - Header: Art Institute of Chicago logo and a map link to get directions
+Header: Displays the Art Institute of Chicago logo and a map link for directions.
-   - Feed: List of artworks requested to the institute's public api.
-It gets 10, and when you scroll down and get to the bottom of the screen, gets another 10: infinite scroll.
+Feed: Presents a list of artworks retrieved from the institute's public API.
+Initially loads 10 artworks, and as the user scrolls down, an additional set of 10 artworks is fetched for infinite scrolling.
-- Favorites:
+Favorites Screen:

-   - Feed: Same component as before.
-But here we get only the ones that we liked (pressing on the heart icon).
+Feed: Similar to the Home screen's feed but exclusively shows artworks that users have liked (by pressing the heart icon).
-- ArtWork details:
+ArtWork Details Screen:

-   - Details: A screen where we can see more data and a better picture from a given artwork.
-We get here pressing on an item from the Feed.
+Details: Offers in-depth information and a high-resolution image for a selected artwork.
+Users navigate to this screen by selecting an item from the feed.
-   - Floating Button: A floating action butotn on the bottom right corner of the screen.
-It has an animation where two other buttons appear (like and a "tickets to the museum" link to the insitute's website).
+Floating Button: Positioned at the bottom right corner, this floating action button triggers an animation, revealing two additional buttons (like and a "tickets to the museum" link to the institute's website).

-I used zustand, integrated with mmkv (storage library) so that we can persist data when we close the app.
-We save an array of artworks id's, and when we re open the app, we use them to request the rest of the data.
+Key Technologies Used:

+Zustand: State management for a streamlined and efficient application state.
+MMKV: Integrated with Zustand for data persistence, enabling the app to save and retrieve an array of artwork IDs.
+This helps in requesting the remaining data when the app is reopened.
-Push notifications:
+Push Notifications:

-- as requested, everytime the app gets on the background, a push notification gets triggered -5 seconds after this event (just for showasing, it could be any given time)- sending the user a random artwork from the Feed.
-When the notification gets pressed, the user is taken to the details screen of that artwork.
+Upon entering the background, the app generates a push notification after a 5-second delay (for demonstration purposes, but this timing can be adjusted).
+The notification showcases a random artwork from the feed.
+When users tap the notification, they are directed to the details screen of the highlighted artwork.
 Navigation:

-- Bottom tab navigator: Home / Favorites
+Bottom Tab Navigator: Facilitates navigation between Home and Favorites.
-- Stack navigator: Details
+Stack Navigator: Utilized for navigating to the Details screen.

-With a few more days i'd definetly do some testing.

-This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).
+Future Improvements:
+Given additional time, thorough testing would be conducted to enhance the app's overall quality and reliability.

+Feel free to explore the app and provide feedback or suggestions for further improvement!

 INSTRUCTIONS: create a .env file in the main directory and put:
 API_BASE_URL='the_api_base_url'